Hey there! It's great to have you here!

 I do not mark a recipe as "authentic" if I do not have first hand cultural experience making the recipe.
 In addition, most of my recipes are vegan adaptations, so they are already different, in most cases, to the original, authentic version.

-Why veganish?
+Why veganISH?

 Cooking is something that I've enjoyed doing since I was a kid.
 For a long time, our meals included lots of milk, butter, meat, cheese and the like to cater to my omnivore husband and chicken-lovin' boys.